Professional services - Case studies

 Document and invoice intake

-Receipts, supplier invoices, and case documents read, classified, validated, and pushed to the relevant system without manual data entry.
+Receipts, supplier invoices, and case documents read, sorted, validated, and pushed into the right system.
+No retyping.

 -